eaobservatory/hedwig/doc/maint/customize.rst

   This method should implement your rules for determining the affiliation of a proposal based on the affiliations of its members.

+* :meth:`~hedwig.facility.generic.view.Generic.get_reviewer_roles`

+  This method should return the enum-style class defining reviewer roles for the facility.
+This will usually be a subclass of :class:`~hedwig.type.enum.BaseReviewerRole`.

 Web Interface Handling Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~